 Here are a few of our favorites:

-- This Scandinavian Queen Anne home in Seattle, WA which is 2,002 square feet and currently lists for $150 per hour
+- This Scandinavian Queen Anne home in Seattle, WA is 2,002 square feet and currently lists for $150 per hour

-- This colorful spacious home in Toronto, ON which is 2,497 square feet and currently lists for CA$150 per hour
+- This colorful spacious home in Toronto, ON is 2,497 square feet and currently lists for CA$150 per hour

 You get the picture!
 As you can see, the types of homes, locations, and prices vary widely.
 Ahead, we’ll discuss how you too can use Peerspace to list your home as a filmmaking location.